sailfishos-mirror/bind9/doc/arm/reference.rst

        exactly like ``cyclic``.

    ``cyclic``
-       Records are returned in a cyclic round-robin order, rotating by one record per query.
+       Records are returned in a cyclic round-robin order, offset is based on the query ID, for speed and thread safety.

    ``none``
        Records are returned in the order they were retrieved from the